CompileInc/stormtrooper/README.md

+# Stormtrooper

-"You are stormtroopers.
+> "You are stormtroopers.
 You are the keenest weapon in the Emperor's arsenal.
 Do not fail him.
-Do not fail me."
-―ISB Commander Alecia Beck
+Do not fail me." ―ISB Commander Alecia Beck

-#Stormtrooper

 `pip install -r requirements.txt`